 It’s an amazing, immersive experience.
 Next visit I’ll be taking my girls straight after school, they’ll go nuts for the pumpkins.
 You have no tickets to deal with at this exhibition just some very long queues.
 Don’t miss it!

 Do you have places you love going to on your own?
-What’s your favourite gallery?
+What’s your favourite contemporary art exhibitions in London?
 Let me know in the comments box below.

 Victoria Miro | 16 Wharf Road | London | N1 7RW